matthewfranglen/dart-jsonp/README.md

 Examples
 --------

-A pre built version of the example can be viewed [here](http://matthewfranglen.github.io/dart-jsonp/example/out/example.html).
-It has been converted to javascript.

-### Compiling

 An example of using the library can be found in the examples folder.
-This example uses the web_ui package to handle displaying the returned content. **This means it must be compiled**.

-To get the required packages you may have to run pub install in the root of the library.
-Once you have the packages installed, you can then run the build script from within the example folder (right click run in the editor is fine).

-After building you can view the example at _out/example.html_ in Dartium.
+This example makes some calls to working and broken jsonp endpoints.
+The results are printed in the console.

 General Note
 ------------